Ericsson/ecaudit/CONTRIBUTING.md

 ```

 Now you can operate your ccm cluster as always and try out ecAudit.
-Remember to provide the standard credentials when you login:
+Remember to provide the standard credentials when you log in:
 ```bash
 ccm node1 cqlsh -u cassandra -p cassandra
 ```